pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 The service layer is just a thin wrapper of the database layer.
 Its main purpose is to provide transactional capabilities to the repository methods.

-We're going to set up two services.
-The chat service and the user service.
+We're going to set up two services: the chat service and the user service.

 ### Chat service
 ```java